anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Commit Information Retrieval/commit_information_retrieval.md

 - **Commit_SHA** : The commit ID
 - **Commit_Parent** : The parent commit ID

-**At this stage, add this table to the database by running the `./commit parent and content parent/create_commit_parent_table.py` file.**
+**At this stage, add this table to the database by running the `commit parent and content parent/create_commit_parent_table.py` file.**

 ### Extracting content parents

-Run `./commit parent and content parent/create_content_parents_csv.sh` to easily access our database and create the `content_parents.csv` file which can be used to load into the database for creating the Content_Parents table.
+Run `./create_content_parents_csv.sh` inside the `commit parent and content parent/` directory to easily access our database and create the `content_parents.csv` file which can be used to load into the database for creating the Content_Parents table.

 Add appropriate header after generating the csv: `Project_Name,File,Commit_SHA,Content_Parent_SHA`